SamanthaLFreeman/pangram-vue/README.md

 - Tried to follow the contrast ratio with easy to view color contrast and font size
 - Included more semantic elements and descriptive labels/aria-labels for screen readers
 - Clarify error with specific guidance on what is missing
-- Clear symbols on the pointer showing what can and cannot be selected
+- Clear symbols on the pointer icon showing what can and cannot be selected

 ### Tech Stack